 Birthday messages and greetings from over twenty artists were also recorded and included in programmes on both the North and South Caroline stations during the Easter weekend.

-However, at the end of its first year on the air, in March 1965, Caroline South was struggling to achieve an average income of just £1,000 per week.
-The growing popularity and professionalism of Radio London contrasted strongly with the weaknesses of Radio Caroline's management structure and commercial airtime sales techniques.
+At the end of its first year on the air, in March 1965, Radio Caroline had achieved advertising income of £294,000, with estimated running costs put at between £100,000 and £150,000.
+This was a significant achievement in a market environment largely unfamiliar with the use of radio as an advertising medium.
+Unfortunately for the station, much of this advertising revenue had been earned during its first nine months, prior to the arrival in late December 1964 of Radio London.
+The impact of this new rival can be demonstrated by advertising revenue figures for March 1965 which show that Caroline South was struggling to achieve an average income of just £1,000 per week.
+The growing popularity and professionalism of Radio London contrasted strongly with the weaknesses of Radio Caroline's management structure,commercial airtime sales techniques and broadcast signal strength.
 These deficiencies were to cause further internal problems at Radio Caroline later in the year.

 It was decided to revamp the station's tired and out-